dockstore/dockstore/_docs/advanced-features.md

 As a convenience, the dockstore command-line can perform file provisioning for inputs and outputs.

-File provisioning for some protocols like HTTP and FTP is built in while other protocols are handled by plugins as documented [here](https://github.com/ga4gh/dockstore/tree/develop/dockstore-file-plugin-parent).
+File provisioning for some protocols like HTTP and FTP is built-in while other protocols are handled by plugins as documented [here](https://github.com/ga4gh/dockstore/tree/develop/dockstore-file-plugin-parent).

 To illustrate, for this [tool](https://dockstore.org/containers/quay.io/collaboratory/dockstore-tool-bamstats) we provide a couple of parameter files that can be used to parameterize a run of bamstats.